jt-lanl/cov-voc/README.md

 list.  this list of sites is useful as input to `xspike` if you want different runs over different geographical regions to all be using a common set of sites.

-## COUNTVARIANTS
+## COUNTVARIANTS (OBSOLETE)

-counts how many variants of a variant appear in an input set of sequences
+counts how many variants of a variant appear in an input set of sequences.
+OBSOLETE: use COMMONTYPES instead.

 ## SHIVER-BARPLOT